fvandonkelaar/Fvandonkelaar.github.io/_pages/research.md

 Key aspects of my work on this topic include:

-- **Cosmic Wallflowers and Their Origin:**
-  Compact star clusters form efficiently in the circumgalactic medium, tracing filamentary gas inflows and dense structures outside galaxies.
-This establishes a new formation channel for star clusters that is independent of galactic discs, and highlights the role of the circumgalactic environment in setting the initial conditions for cluster formation.

 - **Kinematics and Evolutionary Pathways:**
   The formation environment leaves a clear imprint on cluster dynamics.
 Cosmic wallflowers span a broad range in rotational support, providing a direct link between their birth conditions and internal kinematics.
 Lower-density, weakly rotating systems overlap with the observed globular cluster population, suggesting they are natural proto-GC candidates.
 In contrast, denser and more rapidly rotating systems are more likely to undergo runaway collapse, forming intermediate-mass black hole seeds.
 This points to a physically motivated bifurcation in cluster evolution, set by initial density and angular momentum.